threefoldtech/zos/scripts/debug_image.md

 Either during development, specify a directory containing the rootfs.
 Or to debug existing flist, pass an flist url.

+> NOTE: the script can't be run on a vm on the grid due to nested virtualization isn't supported
 > NOTE: script must run as a superuser

 ```bash